Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The default portfolios all invest in ESG ETFs.
 If you want more freedom, you can create custom ETF portfolios where you can choose each ETF directly.

-And they have a very affordable management fee of 0.44%.
-However, it makes Findependent an excellent option for investing sustainably or investing in a custom ETF portfolio.
+And their very affordable management fee of 0.44% makes Findependent an excellent option for investing sustainably or in a custom ETF portfolio.

 I need to mention that I am not investing in Robo-Advisors.
 Instead, I am investing directly with a broker account, which is much cheaper and allows me much more customization.
 But not everybody wants to invest the time to invest themselves, and that’s where Robo-advisors are interesting.